SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ## Recommended Methods

-For most problems where a good amount of accuracy is required and stiffness may be an issue, the `SRIW1Optimized` algorithm should do well.
+For most diagonal and scalar noise problems where a good amount of accuracy is required and stiffness may be an issue, the `SRIW1Optimized` algorithm should do well.
 If the problem has additive noise, then `SRA1Optimized` will be the optimal algorithm.
-If you simply need to quickly compute a large ensamble and don't need accuracy (and don't have stiffness problems), then `EM` can do well.
+For non-commutative noise, `EM` and `EulerHeun` will be the most accurate (for Ito and Stratonovich interpretations respectively).

 ## Special Keyword Arguments